ZeroDumb/ethics-journal/src/content/blog/vibe-scraper-incident.md

 1. **Intent doesn't compile.**
    AI doesn't ask _why_ you want something.
 It just delivers.
-   Furthermore, AI coding tools are normally pre- injected with prompts on the platform side, to make their output a certain way, and to do it in as efficient a way as possible.
+   Furthermore, AI coding tools are normally pre-injected with prompts on the platform side, to make their output a certain way, and to do it in as efficient a way as possible.